majapw/storybook-addon-toggle/README.md

     stories: [{
       kind: 'Harry',
       stories: [
-        'Harry Potter and the Philospher's Stone',
+        'Harry Potter and the Philospher\'s Stone',
         'Harry Potter and the Chamber of Secrets', 'Harry Potter and the Prisoner of Azkaban'
       ],